sdiomedi/NeuralHiddenMarkovModel-OneEmissionVariable/README.md

 # NeuralHiddenMarkovModel-OneEmissionVariable

 ## Overview
-This repository contains a MATLAB implementation of the Hidden Markov Model (HMM) used in Diomedi et al. (2021) for analyzing spiking neural data.
+This repository contains a MATLAB implementation of the Hidden Markov Model (HMM) used in Diomedi et al. (2021), Diomedi et al. (2022) and Vaccari et al. (2024) for analyzing spiking neural data.

 ## Table of Contents
 - [Introduction](#introduction)